ooexiaoo/onlinegarden/src/site/notes/🌍 Areas/📧 Personal Notes/What Is A PKM And Why Should You Care.md

 PKM in its full form is known as **personal knowledge management**, is a system which helps you keep a database of all the knowledge that is important to you in your life.
 We all have the same problem, which is remembering things that help us make sense of the world.

-You can use a PKM for anything that you're into, like when you're working on your PhD, or just want to remember what shows you watched or want to watch, or you stumbled upon a topic and don't want to forget everything that you've learned by next week, or maybe you just want to track your habits, your workouts or your dreams and goals over time, or maybe you want to remember and cherish all the memories of your loved ones, or just and to remember how you've lived a good life.
+You can use a PKM for anything that you're into, like when you're working on your **PhD**, or just want to remember what shows you watched or want to watch, or you stumbled upon a topic and don't want to forget everything that you've learned by next week, or maybe you just want to track your habits, your workouts or your dreams and goals over time, or maybe you want to remember and cherish all the memories of your loved ones, or just and to remember how you've lived a good life.

 If you do anything like that, then you're managing knowledge, and that's PKM.
 Knowledge management is the process of creating, sharing, using, and managing knowledge.
 Personal knowledge management is really about making sense of the world and once you start diving deeper into this topic you'll start asking many interesting questions like, **What should I do in this world?
 How should I conduct myself?
 Where should I spend my limited amount of attention?
 What really matters?**